panupan/RetainCycleTest/README.md

 Description
 ===========
-Little utility to investigate how to solve the binding retain cycle problem.
+Little utility to investigate how to solve the bindings retain cycle problem.

 Usage
 =====